 You don’t need to be a marijuana doctor writing cannabis recommendations in Ohio to know that the state’s regulations regarding its medical marijuana program are pretty strict.

 But one medical cannabis company, Greenleaf Apothecaries, found out the hard way.
-It’s been fined $300,000 for failing to get approval of a change in ownership.
+It’s been fined $300,000 because it did not get proper state approval when the business changed owners.

 Under Ohio medical marijuana guidelines, dispensaries are prohibited from changing hands until they’ve been in business for at least 1 year.

-The company has also been ordered to pay back $12.5 million in loans issued by international cannabis company Acreage Holdings and abide by additional restrictions in order to transfer ownership to Acreage in the future.
+The company has also been ordered to pay back $12.5 million in loans issued by Acreage Holdings.
+The company must also adhere to additional provisions to be able to legally change ownership to Acreage moving forward.